Skip to main content

 A trust fund is designed to meet the specific financial goals of a family, so it is generally divided into two parts

 1. Revocable Trust Fund: A revocable trust is also known as a living trust.
 It can be changed, modified or revoked by the grantor during their lifetime.
 This trust fund offers flexibility and control, allowing the grantor to make adjustments as needed.
 It is commonly used for estate planning purposes, particularly to avoid probate.
-Revocable Trust Fund does not offer asset protection benefits because the grantor retains control and ownership of the trust assets.
+A revocable trust fund does not offer asset protection benefits because the grantor retains control and ownership of the trust assets.

 2. Irrevocable Trust Fund: An irrevocable trust fund is a fund that cannot be changed or revoked.
 When assets are moved into an irrevocable trust, they no longer belong to the grantor.
 Instead, the trustee manages them according to the rules written in the trust agreement.
 These are commonly used for estate tax planning, medical planning, charitable giving, and protecting wealth.